portworx/px-docs/index.md

 * [Install on Docker](/scheduler/docker/install-standalone.html)
 * [Install on Rancher](/scheduler/rancher/install.html)

-## Run Portworx via RunC
+## Install with runC
-Alternatively, you can run Portworx directly via OCI RunC.
+You can run Portworx directly via OCI runC.
 This will run Portworx as a standalone container without any reliance on the Docker daemon.
 [Install with RunC](/runc/)

 ## Join us on Slack!